-- (2) Accelerated vesting of stock options and restricted stock awards for the applicable named executive officers is based on the difference between (x) \$11.00, the mid-point of the estimated price range set forth on the cover page of this prospectus, and (y) the per share exercise price or purchase price of the award. - (3) Estimated based on the cost for such coverage during 2011.
+- (2) Accelerated vesting of stock options and restricted stock awards for the applicable named executive officers is based on the difference between (x) \$11.00, the initial price to the public set forth on the cover page of this prospectus, and (y) the per share exercise price or purchase price of the award. - (3) Estimated based on the cost for such coverage during 2011.